 Unlike standalone ASPM platforms, Cycode offers proprietary scanners and allows companies to integrate their third-party security tools, providing a holistic view of risks associated with NHIM.

 And remember, the platform’s Risk Intelligence Graph (RIG) enhances visibility, prioritization, and remediation of critical vulnerabilities.
-Once vulnerabilities are identified, Cycode’s developer workflows empower teams to quickly and easily address critical vulnerabilities within their own environments without the need to log into the Cycode platform.
+Once vulnerabilities are identified, Cycode’s developer workflows empower teams to quickly and easily address critical vulnerabilities in their own environments without logging into the Cycode platform.

-This seamless integration and the complete approach to ASPM make Cycode an essential platform for managing the secrets associated with non-human identities (and other vulnerabilities) across the entire SDLC.
+This approach to ASPM makes Cycode an essential platform for managing the secrets associated with non-human identities (and other vulnerabilities) across the entire SDLC.

 Book a demo now to learn more about how Cycode can enhance your non-human identity management process.